Thatonedragon/Thatonedragon.github.io/_posts/2024-02-21-An-early-start.md

 ```

 ## Next time
-Next thing to do In the club is making a post for The next sponsor, Dagoma
+Next thing to do In the club is making a post for The next sponsor, Dagoma.

-Then I will do Some research because I the club we want to make a standard price for a type of service, and we'll encourage other Clubs to do this as well
+Then I will do Some research because In the club we want to make a standard price for a type of service, and we'll encourage other Clubs to do this as well

 Stay Curious, and untill next Time!